reifjulian/rscript/README.md

 install.packages('estimatr', repos='http://cran.us.r-project.org')
 ```

-We will write a Stata script that calls an *R* script and feeds it an input filename and an output filename.
+We will write a Stata script that calls an *R* script, **ols_robust.R**, and feeds it an input filename and an output filename.
 The *R* script will read in the input file, estimate an OLS regression with robust standard errors, and write the results out to the output file.
-Here is the *R* script:
+Here is the code for **ols_robust.R**:

 ```R
 # Required libraries.
 You may need to install them first, e.g., install.packages('tidyverse', repos='http://cran.us.r-project.org')